 - 1 cup filtered water

 - 1 large clove of garlic, finely minced

 - 1 1/4 tablespoons cornstarch

 - ¼ cup cold water

-- In a large sauté pan with a lid, heat the oil over medium-high heat until it starts to shimmer.
-Add the bok choy and stir carefully to cover with oil, then cook for approximately 2 minutes.
+- In a large sauté pan with a lid, heat the vegetable stock over medium-high.
+Add the bok choy and stir carefully and cook for approximately 2 minutes.

 - Add teriyaki sauce, cover the pan and cook for approximately 2 minutes more, until steam begins to escape from beneath the lid of the pan.
 Keep an eye on the pan, if the sauce starts to boil dry add a splash more.